 (vi) Multiple bonds (double and triple bonds) behave as a single electron pair bond.

-(vii) In the same molecules deviations from the expected bond angle is due to the presence of lone pair electrons.
+(vii) In the same molecules deviations from the expected bond angle are due to the presence of lone pair electrons.

 Resonance Definition and Explanation

-The phenomena in which two or more structures can be written for a substance that involves the identical position of atoms is called resonance.
+The phenomenon in which two or more structures can be written for a substance that involves the identical position of atoms is called resonance.

-For those molecules or ions which have localised bonding, it is possible to draw a single Lewis structure, which gives information about the molecule or ion.
-For example, the following molecules have localised bonding electrons.
+For those molecules or ions that have localized bonding, it is possible to draw a single Lewis structure, which gives information about the molecule or ion.
+For example, the following molecules have localized bonding electrons.

 Molecules having delocalized bonding